Introduction

 Resource Index Search Debounce

 You may wish to customize the search debounce timing of an individual resource’s index listing.
 For example, the queries executed to retrieve some resources may take longer than others.
-You can customize an individual resource’s search debounce by setting the debounce
+You can customize an individual resource’s search debounce by setting thedebounce property on the resource class:

 Keyboard Shortcuts